Indonesia's Legal System

 The principle of good faith is prescribed by Article 1338 ICC.
 This principle essentially demands that both parties undertake the contract in such a manner that does not offend the trust and spirit of either party.

-The object of performance
+The Object of Performance

-The subject of performance
+The Subject of Performance

-The interpretation
+The Interpretation

-hat clause takes precedent over the other meanings, or whichever meaning aligns with the nature of the contract best.
-Clauses which have more than a single meaning must be explicated according to the local custom.
+If the clause has multiple meanings, the interpretation that demands the most feasible performance of that clause takes precedent over the other meanings, or whichever meaning best aligns with the nature of the contract.
+Clauses with multiple meanings should be interpreted according to local custom.

 Breach of Contract